Sheet Metal Workers

 The median annual wages for sheet metal workers in the top industries in which they work are as follows:

-The starting pay for apprentices is usually between 40 percent and 50 percent of what fully trained sheet metal workers make.
-As they learn more skills, their pay increases.
+The starting pay for apprentices is usually less than what fully trained sheet metal workers make.
+As apprentices learn more skills, their pay increases.

-Employment of sheet metal workers is projected to grow 9 percent over the next ten years, about as fast as the average for all occupations.
+Employment of sheet metal workers is projected to show little or no change over the next ten years.

-Employment growth reflects an expected increase in the number of industrial, commercial, and residential structures that will be built over the coming decade.
+Employment change in this occupation reflects the expected number of industrial, commercial, and residential structures that will be built over the projections decade.
 It also reflects the continuing need to install and maintain energy-efficient air conditioning, heating, and ventilation systems in existing buildings.
+However, the use of prefabricated duct systems will limit the need for sheet metal workers on residential construction sites.
+Some sheet metal fabrication equipment is automated, further reducing the need for workers.